Jollerprutt/proxmox-node/README.md

 - [x] A DDNS service is fully configured and enabled (I recommend you use the free Synology DDNS service)
 - [x] A ExpressVPN account (or any preferred VPN provider) is valid and its smart DNS feature is working (public IP registration is working with your DDNS provider)

-Other optional Prerequisites are (if using Build A);
+Other optional Prerequisites are (if using Build Type B);
 - [x] Synology NAS is `192.168.1.10`
 - [x] Synology NAS is installed with Synology Virtual Machine Manager
 - [x] Synology NAS is configured, including NFS, as per [synobuild](https://github.com/ahuacate/synobuild)